 We had a scare a couple of Wednesdays back with Elizabeth.
-She was at pre-school/daycare and had tripped and fallen head-first on the pavement outside as everyone was told to get in line to go back inside.
+She was at pre-school/daycare when she tripped and fell head-first onto the pavement outside as everyone was told to get in line to go back inside.
 We figure, being so competitive, she was racing to get in the front of the line when she tripped.
 She lost consciousness for a second or two and wasn't verbally responsive even after she woke up.
 They called Tara, saying something like, "She's not right.
 You better come pick her up now."
 So, Tara got her and took her to Vanderbilt ER (because her pediatrician said that was the only place to go), calling me on her way there.
 We ended up running into each other in the parking lot.
 I was surprised.
 I thought they would be arriving in an ambulance.
 Tara was upset they made her park in the lot, not the drive-through to at least drop her off.

 Once inside and checked in, it took 45 minutes before they finally called us back to see a doctor, and that was apparently fast compared to some others there before us.
 Needless to say, we weren't impressed with the much-vaunted Vanderbilt ER.
 Through the wait, we had to keep Elizabeth awake because with a concussion there's always the danger if she goes to sleep, she won't ever wake up again.
 That's what I was told, anyway, though the doctors never mentioned it.
 And Elizabeth did keep trying to go to sleep, so we were freaking out.
 I finally returned to the front desk to ask the ditz behind the counter if they could put a priority on a small child with a possible concussion.